How Do You Report A Data Breach To The ICO?

 Make A No Win No Fee Data Breach Claim

-If you’re eligible to claim compensation for a personal data breach reported to the ICO, or one that has not been reported, one of our solicitors may be able to help you with your case.
+If you’re eligible to claim compensation for a personal data breach reported to the ICO, or one that has not been reported, one of our solicitors could help.

-Furthermore, they could offer to work on your case under a Conditional Fee Agreement (CFA).
-This is a type of No Win No Fee arrangement which means you would not be expected to pay your solicitor any upfront or ongoing service fees.
-You will also not need to pay them for the work they have provided should your claim fail.
+Furthermore, they may offer to work on your case under the terms of what’s called a Conditional Fee Agreement (CFA).
+It means you would not be expected to make payments to your solicitor upfront or to make any ongoing for their service.
+You will also not need to pay them for the work they’ve delivered should your claim fail.

-Alternatively, your solicitor will take a success fee from you should they succeed with your claim.
-This fee is a legally capped percentage that is deducted directly from the compensation awarded to you.
+Alternatively, your solicitor will take a success fee from you should they succeed with the data breach claim.
+This will be a legally capped and small percentage that is deducted from the compensation given to you.

-To learn whether one of our No Win No Fee solicitors could take on your case, you can contact our advisors today.
-They could check your eligibility free of charge and could connect you with a solicitor who could help you get the compensation you deserve.
+To learn whether one of the No Win No Fee solicitors on our team could take on your case, speak to our advisors.
+They could check your eligibility free of charge and connect you with a solicitor who could help you get the compensation you deserve.

-To learn more about personal data breaches, we recommend you try our guides surrounding:
+To find out more about personal data breaches, we recommend you try our guides surrounding:

 Contact our advisors for more information on how to report a data breach to the ICO.